 APPROVED: Additional deer management efforts for Martin Luther King Jr. Recreational and Paint Branch Stream Valley between Rt.
 29 (Columbia Pike) and Fairland Rd, and Red Door Store Historical/Cultural Park

 After a review of the public input and associated data.
 Deer management operations have been approved to take place at Martin Luther King Jr. Recreational Park, Paint Branch Stream Valley Parks and Red Door Store Historic Park beginning January 10, 2015. - media release

-From September 24th through October 29th, the public was invited to tell us what you think on the proposed expansion of the M-NCPPC Montgomery Park's Deer Management Program for these parks in order to address damage caused by an increasing population of deer, including deer-related automobile accidents, damage to natural resources, and increased potential of communicable diseases such as Lyme disease.
+From September 24th through October 29th, the public was invited to tell us what they think on the proposed expansion of the M-NCPPC Montgomery Park's Deer Management Program for these parks in order to address damage caused by an increasing population of deer, including deer-related automobile accidents, damage to natural resources, and increased potential of communicable diseases such as Lyme disease.
 The decision to add this park to the deer management operations will be made after review of citizen complaints and input, and with strong support from the community.

 The parks, located in Silver Spring and Olney, have been selected to address damage caused by an increasing population of deer, including deer-related automobile accidents, damage to natural resources, and increased potential of communicable diseases such as Lyme disease.
 This parkland, spanning 700 acres, is inhabited by an estimated 191 – 241 deer, six times the recommended density, and include:

 Martin Luther King Jr. Recreational Park and Paint Branch Stream Valley Parks - locator map / public notice flier (PDF, 200KB)